21 Healthiest Vegetables To Eat According to a Nutritionist in 2025

 1. Sweet Potatoes

 As explained by WebMD, sweet potatoes are also rich in beta-carotene (which the body converts into vitamin A) and fiber.
-This means that they’re one of the healthiest vegetables to eat if you’re looking to promote eye health and good digestion.
+This means they’re among the healthiest vegetables to support eye and digestive health.

 However, as is the case with many of the best vegetables, there are pros and cons to the way you prepare them.
-Boiled sweet potatoes have a lower glycemic index than those that have been baked or roasted, so opt for the former if you have diabetes.
-To avoid blood sugar spikes caused by the high glycemic index of baked or roasted sweet potatoes, we suggest pairing them with protein or healthy fats.
+Boiled sweet potatoes have a lower glycemic index than those that have been baked or roasted, making them a better choice for those managing blood sugar levels.
+If you prefer baked or roasted versions, pairing them with protein or healthy fats can help reduce post-meal blood sugar spikes.

 Whether baked, mashed or fried, their flavor is a hit in dishes like baked candied sweet potatoes or sweet potato cornbread.
-Cooking also enhances the nutritional benefits of some of the healthiest vegetables, such as sweet potatoes, making them even more appealing — but be careful, because overcooking can reduce levels of water-soluble vitamins like vitamin C.
+Cooking can enhance the bioavailability of beta-carotene, but overcooking may reduce water-soluble vitamins like vitamin C.

 Sweet Potatoes Nutritional Info (per 100-gram serving)